harvardinformatics/snpArcher/README.md

 ## TO DO:

-- simplify variable names? listDir confusing bc it's used for FB which uses intervals not lists
 - how to change queue
 - optimize interval-creating algo for big genomes
 - for variables continaing directory, ask if they end in "/" otherwise add this!